19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (4) An order allowing an authorised excuse shall relieve the applicant for the order from any liability or consequences under this Act in respect of the matter excused by the order.

-(5) Where it is proved by the candidate to the Judge that any act or omission of the election agent in relation to the return and statements respecting election expenses was without the sanction or connivance of the candidate, and that the candidate took all reasonable means for preventing the act or omission, the Judge shall relieve the candidate from the consequences of the act or omission on the part of his election agent .
+(5) Where it is proved by the candidate to the Judge that any act or omission of the election agent or principal election agent in relation to the return and statements respecting election expenses was without the sanction or connivance of the candidate, and that the candidate took all reasonable means for preventing the act or omission, the Judge shall relieve the candidate from the consequences of the act or omission on the part of his election agent or principal election agent, as the case may be.

 [10/2010 wef 01/07/2010]